JasonBoyett/JasonBoyett/README.md

 ## Current Projects
 - Project Iris
   - A speed reading training app built using the T3 stack
-- goproject_init
+- Salvo Load Tester
-  - A terminal tool built to quickly scaffold a project in Go
+  - A load testing tool designed to be easy to extend and to use in different languages.

 ## Contact me
 You can reach me via Discord, E-mail, or Linkedin